FazOuard/CS-girlies-make-learning-fun/readme.md

 - **Frontend:** for all the UI/UX (the parts the user interacts with),
 - **Backend:** for all the technical code running behind the scenes.

-The core features?
-I combine the Pomodoro technique for smarter study timing, plus an LLM powered PDF reader to boost learning and save time.

 ## **Frontend First!**
 Built on **ReactJS** (with Vite for speed and TailwindCSS for style).